-When receiving a request containing the EDHOC option, i.e., an EDHOC + OSCORE request, the Server MUST perform the following steps.
+In order to process a request containing the EDHOC option, i.e., an EDHOC + OSCORE request, the Server MUST perform the following steps.

-1. Check that the payload of the EDHOC + OSCORE request is a CBOR sequence composed of two CBOR byte strings.
+1. Check that the EDHOC + OSCORE request includes the OSCORE option and that the request payload is a CBOR sequence composed of two CBOR byte strings.
 If this is not the case, the Server MUST stop processing the request and MUST reply with a 4.00 (Bad Request) error response.

-- 2. Extract EDHOC message\3 from the payload of the EDHOC + OSCORE request, as the first CBOR byte string in the CBOR sequence. - 3.
-Take the value of 'kid' from the OSCORE option of the EDHOC + OSCORE request (i.e., the OSCORE Sender ID of the Client), and use it to rebuild the EDHOC connection identifier C\R, as per Section 4.1. - 4.
-Retrieve the correct EDHOC session by using the connection identifier C\R rebuilt at step 3.
+- 2. Extract EDHOC message_3 from the payload of the EDHOC + OSCORE request, as the first CBOR byte string in the CBOR sequence. - 3.
+Take the value of 'kid' from the OSCORE option of the EDHOC + OSCORE request (i.e., the OSCORE Sender ID of the Client), and use it to rebuild the EDHOC connection identifier C_R, as per Section 4.1. - 4.
+Retrieve the correct EDHOC session by using the connection identifier C_R rebuilt at step 3.

-If the applicability statement used in the EDHOC session specifies that EDHOC message\4 shall be sent, the Server MUST stop the EDHOC processing and consider it failed, as due to a client error.
+If the applicability statement used in the EDHOC session specifies that EDHOC message_4 shall be sent, the Server MUST stop the EDHOC processing and consider it failed, as due to a client error.

-Otherwise, perform the EDHOC processing on the EDHOC message\3 extracted at step 2 as per Section 5.4.3 of [I-D.ietf-lake-edhoc], based on the protocol state of the retrieved EDHOC session.
+Otherwise, perform the EDHOC processing on the EDHOC message_3 extracted at step 2 as per Section 5.4.3 of [I-D.ietf-lake-edhoc], based on the protocol state of the retrieved EDHOC session.

-The applicability statement used in the EDHOC session is the same one associated to the EDHOC resource where the server received the request conveying EDHOC message\1 that started the session.
+The applicability statement used in the EDHOC session is the same one associated with the EDHOC resource where the server received the request conveying EDHOC message_1 that started the session.
 This is relevant in case the server provides multiple EDHOC resources, which may generally refer to different applicability statements.

-- Establish a new OSCORE Security Context associated to the client as per Appendix A.2 of [I-D.ietf-lake-edhoc], using the EDHOC output from step 4. - Extract the OSCORE ciphertext from the payload of the EDHOC + OSCORE request, as the value of the second CBOR byte string in the CBOR sequence. - Rebuild the OSCORE protected CoAP request as the EDHOC + OSCORE request, where the payload is replaced with the OSCORE ciphertext extracted at step 6. - Decrypt and verify the OSCORE protected CoAP request rebuilt at step 7, as per Section 8.2 of [RFC8613], by using the OSCORE Security Context established at step 5. - 9.
-Deliver the CoAP request resulting from step 8 to the application.
+- 5. Establish a new OSCORE Security Context associated with the client as per Appendix A.2 of <a href=[I-D.ietf-lake-edhoc], using the EDHOC output from step 4. - Extract the OSCORE ciphertext from the payload of the EDHOC + OSCORE request, as the value of the second CBOR byte string in the CBOR sequence. - 7.
+Rebuild the OSCORE-protected CoAP request, as the EDHOC + OSCORE request where the payload is replaced with the OSCORE ciphertext extracted at step 6.
+Then, remove the EDHOC option. - 8.
+Decrypt and verify the OSCORE-protected CoAP request rebuilt at step 7, as per Section 8.2 of [RFC8613], by using the OSCORE Security Context established at step 5.